Gets the primary clipboard of the widget.

 Returns the content width or height of the widget.

-Which dimension is returned depends on @orientation.
+Which dimension is returned depends on orientation.

 This is equivalent to calling Gtk::Widget#width

-for %GTK_ORIENTATION_HORIZONTAL or Gtk::Widget#height
+or Gtk::Widget#height

-for %GTK_ORIENTATION_VERTICAL, but can be used when
+, but can be used when

 writing orientation-independent code, such as when